Sugar & Spice Birthday Party

 This precious Sugar & Spice Party will melt your heart and make you wish you were a little girl again.

 Note: This post contains affiliate links.
 This means if you click on a link and purchase a product we may receive a small commission.
 Thank you!

 I made the cakes for the party and frosted them with buttercream using the petal technique.
-I did a tutorial on this frosting technique when I made my hummingbird cake.
 The cakes looked beautiful and it is so easy….seriously it is EASY!!

 The one thing Lauren was 100% sure about was that she wanted a rag banner as the focal point.
 She had found a few on Etsy but Melinda and I were excited to try to make one, so we convinced her to wait and let us try.
 I had never even heard of a rag banner at that point, but I have to admit it turned out pretty darn cute!
 Melinda and I went to all of the fabric stores looking for the perfect mix of fabrics and we ended up with different shades of patterned pink fabrics mixed with accents of Tiffany blue, ivory, lace and burlap for a little pop of color and texture.
 We hauled everything out to Lauren’s one Sunday morning and got to work tearing the fabric into strips.
 It’s easier than it sounds, you just put a little cut in the fabric and then pull tearing a nice long strip.
 We made our strips about 2 inches wide and 26 inches long.